Environment Protection and Biodiversity Conservation Act 1999

 To obtain such a permit, you will need to submit an application to the Department of the Environment and/or the Australian Antarctic Division, and may need to pay a permit application fee.
 The fee varies depending on the type of activity.
 To view or download an application form, and to obtain more information, go to the permits section of the Department of the Environment website.

-Permits for activities involving Listed Marine, Migratory and Threatened Species can be applied for using the Antarctic Applications Online (AAO) System.
-Contact the Antarctic Territories, Environment and Treaties Section for directions on how to apply for your permits.
+EPBC Act permit requirements for activities involving Listed Marine, Migratory and Threatened Species, and for access to biological resources can be applied for along with your ATEP Act permit.
+Contact the Territories, Environment and Treaties Section for directions on how to apply for your permits.
 The generic email is firstname.lastname@example.org.

 Export of specimens overseas